BugBusters20/BugBusters20/README.md

 - Contact

 ## Introduction
 Phantom Chomper is a modern take on the classic Pac-Man game.
-Navigate through mazes, collect points, and avoid ghosts to achieve the highest score.
+Navigate through mazes and avoid ghosts to achieve the highest score.
 Our goal is to create an engaging and fun game that challenges players' strategic thinking and reflexes.

 ## Features
-- 🎮 Classic Pac-Man gameplay with a modern twist
+- 🧩 A detailed and interactive maze layout with walls, dots.
-- 🏆 Multiple levels with increasing difficulty
+-	🎮 Smooth and responsive controls for navigating the maze.
-- 👾 Unique ghost AI for challenging gameplay
+-	👻 Intelligent ghost behaviours with randomized movements.
-- 💥 Power-ups and special items
+-	〽️ Accurate detection of collisions with walls, dots, power pellets, and ghosts.
-- 📈 High score tracking
+- 👾 A system to track and display the player’s score.

 ## Contact
 For any questions or suggestions, feel free to reach out to us: